Article

 Saving for retirement is essential if you want to fully enjoy your later years.
 Fortunately, a few small steps can help you create a plan and put it into action.

-| 11 min read
+| 10 min read

-It means saving for retirement is essential if you want to fully enjoy your later years.
+However, it’s still expensive, and it means saving for retirement is essential if you want to fully enjoy your later years.
 Fortunately, a few small steps can help you create a plan and put it into action.
 Here’s some tips to help you get going.

 Nine tips for a comfortable retirement